SogaOk/cloud_projects/README.md

 ![VPC settings](./imgs/vpc_settings1.JPG)

 For this project we want 3 availability zones for high availability of our instances.
 We also want to configure 3 public, 3 private subnets and a NAT Gateway.
-Our instances will run in our private subnet so that they are not accessible from the internet.
+Our instances will run in our private subnets so that they are not accessible from the internet.
 Our NAT gateway will be deployed in a public subnet to give our instances access to the internet.
 We can deploy a NAT gateway in each availability zone but note that there is a charge for using NAT gateways and one will suffice for this project.
 We will not be making use of an S3 Gateway so we select None.
 Click Create VPC.

 ![VPC settings 2](./imgs/vpc_settings2.JPG)